Webex: History

 On November 17, 2014, Cisco announced an evolution of Webex called Project Squared.
 On March 17, 2015 this effort was re-branded as Cisco Spark.

 On April 18, 2018, Cisco announced that Cisco Spark would be combined into the Cisco Webex platform.
-On this same date, Cisco rebranded all of the rest of their Spark products to Webex, including the Spark Room Kit—now Webex Room Kit—and Spark Board—now Webex Board.
+On this same date, Cisco rebranded all of the rest of its Spark products to Webex, including the Spark Room Kit—now Webex Room Kit—and Spark Board—now Webex Board.

-On May 15, 2020, during the COVID-19 pandemic, Cisco CFO Kelly Kramer reported in the month of April 2020, they had 500 million meeting attendees, and that equated to 25 billion meeting minutes, using its video-conferencing application Webex.
+On May 15, 2020, during the COVID-19 pandemic, Cisco CFO Kelly Kramer reported in the month of April 2020, it had 500 million meeting attendees, and that equated to 25 billion meeting minutes, using its video-conferencing application Webex.

 In September 2020, Cisco launched a new platform Webex Classrooms for virtual homeroom encounters.

-On October 26, 2021, Cisco launched an update aimed to enhance virtual and hybrid in-person meetings and events, using AI-powered technology for their Webex portfolio.
+On October 26, 2021, Cisco launched an update aimed to enhance virtual and hybrid in-person meetings and events, using AI-powered technology for its Webex portfolio.

 In May 2024, Cisco and Tata Communications partnered to launch Webex Calling in India.